 Depending on your current car insurance policy, you may or may not need to get coverage for your new car before you buy it.
 With some insurance companies, your current coverage extends to a new vehicle purchase, as long as you notify the insurer within a certain timeframe that you bought a new car.

 But some policies don’t offer this extension, so you’ll want to have the coverage in place before you make the purchase.
-Also, if you’re financing the vehicle, lenders will likely require certain types of insurance, often including liability insurance.
+Also, if you’re financing the vehicle, lenders will likely require certain types of insurance, such as comprehensive and collision insurance.

 Pros and cons of buying a car out of state